biinct/6.16-biin/README.md

 # No longer being maintained.
-PortAIO v2 will soon replace this.
+BiinCT will soon replace this.
+www.facebook.com/biinct